 In the second half of 2015/16, Martina became Koeman’s right-back of choice ahead of Cedric Soares after scoring his only goal for the club – a stunning strike against Arsenal – in his first start.
 However, inconsistency saw him struggle to hold the place down going into the following season, when Soares earned his spot back.

 Martina made just nine league appearances in 2016/17 and was released at the end of the campaign.
-Koeman, who had left for the Everton job, took Martina with him to Goodison Park, but a string of poor performances saw the 29-year-old loaned to Stoke City at the beginning of this season.
-He is now on loan at Dutch club Feyenoord.
+Koeman, who had left for the Everton job, took Martina with him to Goodison Park, but a string of poor performances saw the 30-year-old loaned to Stoke City at the beginning of last season before going on another loan at Dutch club Feyenoord.

 Centre-back: Jose Fonte